 Grapes for the 2018 Noble Riesling were selected from the old, organically-grown vines on the Framingham estate vineyard.
 Soils there are of the old river bed type; fist-sized stones composed of greywacke (a hard, dark type of sandstone streaked with quartz and feldspar), mixed alluvial gravel and silt.
 Vineyard practice for this wine is geared to produce ripe grapes that have had maximum “hang time” on the vine.

 Spring was wet and mild with no frost in any of the vineyards.
 Summer temperatures stepped up with December being the second warmest on record, while January saw the highest temperatures since records began.
-By February it was looking like an early harvest, with superb flowering conditions and a sizeable crop necessitating thinning in almost all vineyards.
+Superb flowering conditions and a sizeable crop required thinning in almost all vineyards in early February.
 However, two ex-tropical cyclones brought considerable rainfall in February.
-Harvest started mid-March with grapes at a good level of physiological ripeness but needing careful hand-sorting to eliminate botrytis.
-Despite the rain, fruit was able to hang on the vine to achieve very good ripeness levels.
+Despite the rain, fruit was able to hang on the vine to achieve very good ripeness levels but needed careful hand-sorting to eliminate botrytis once harvest began.

 Selective hand harvest took place between 1st and 12th April and 3rd May with a net brix of 37 (163 Öchsle).
 The wine was blended from eight Auslese picks.
 Bunches were selected with largely 100% botrytis affected berries, though most were in the relatively early stages of dehydration and not yet fully raisined; the remainder were just turning in colour with early botrytis bloom.
 The wine was fermented in stainless-steel tanks (60%) and oak barrels (40%) before the final blend was composed.